lamscun/Burp-Collab-Fixed/README.md

 Edit code from https://github.com/PortSwigger/taborator.git

 # Collab_Fixed
-A Burp extension to show and choose FIXED Collaborator Client in a tab along with the number of interactions in the tab name.
++ A Burp extension to show and choose FIXED Collaborator Client in a tab along with the number of interactions in the tab name.
++ This tools also auto logs records into a files

 # Installation and usage